jimhigson/oboe.js/writing/main/2_Introduction.md

 Agile methodologies, frequent deployments, and compatibility today with versions tomorrow
 -----------------------------------------------------------------------------------------

-In many respects, a SOA architecture is a good fit for the fast release cycle encouraged by Agile methodologies.
-Because in SOA we may consider that all data is local rather than global and that the components of the system are loosely coupled, frequent releases of any particular sub-system shouldn't pose a problem to the correct operation of the whole.
-Under truly Agile practice, the formats of resources exposed via REST will emerge iteratively, mirroring the iterative design of the software which reifies the message.
+In most respects SOA architecture fits well with the fast release cycle that Agile methodologies encourage.
+Because in SOA we may consider that all data is local rather than global and that the components are loosely coupled and autonomous, frequent releases of any particular sub-system shouldn't pose a problem to the correct operation of the whole.

-Unfortunately in practice the tools used for REST fail to encourage programming in a loosely coupled way.
-Working in enterprise I have often seen the release of dozens of components cancelled because a single unit failed to meet acceptance criteria, even where the failing unit contained only minor changes.
-Because of a tight coupling which depends on exact versions, a dense dependency graph between inter-dependent units creates the perfect environment for contagion to occur whereby the impact from a single failing unit spreads until it infects all of the system.
+Following emergent design it should be possible for the format of resources to be realised slowly and iteratively as a greater understanding of the problem is achieved.
+Unfortunately in practice the ability to change is hampered by tools which encourage programming against rigidly specified formats.
+Working in enterprise I have often seen the release of dozens of components cancelled because of a single unit that failed to meet acceptance criteria.
+By allowing a tight coupling that depends on exact versions of formats, the perfect environment is created for contagion whereby the updating of any single unit may only be done as part of the updating of the whole.

-As I see it, an effective way to solve this problem would be to integrate into a REST client library the ability to use a response whilst being only loosely coupled to the *shape* of the overall message.
+An effective response to this problem would be to integrate into a REST client library the ability to use a response whilst being only loosely coupled to the *shape* of the overall message.
-This should be without any additional effort by the programmer as compared using message but depending on a rigidly specified overall structure.
-Rather than having this means of interpreting a message as an optional extra, because I believe it to be beneficial that all messages are handled this way, it should be the default means of operation for this library.

 Deliverables
 ------------

-To avoid feature creep I am paring down the software deliverables to the smallest area which delivers the greatest benefit.
-Amongst commentators on start-up culture this is known as a *zoom-in pivot* [^7] and the work it produces should be the *Minimum Viable Product* or MVP[CITE], the guiding principle being that it is better to deliver a little well than more badly.
-By focusing tightly I cannot not deliver a full stack so I am forced to implement only solutions which interoperate in with existing stacks.
-This is advantageous; to somebody looking to improve an existing system, evolution is much easier to action than revolution and are therefore much more attractive.
+To avoid feature creep I am paring down the software deliverables to the smallest work which can we said to realise my thesis.
+Amongst commentators on start-up companies this is known as a *zoom-in pivot* [^7] and the work it produces should be the *Minimum Viable Product* or MVP[^8], the guiding principle being that it is preferable to produce a little well than more badly.
+By focusing tightly I cannot not deliver a full stack so I am forced to implement only solutions which interoperate with existing deployments.
+This is advantageous; to somebody looking to improve their system small additions are easier to action than wholesale change.

 To reify the vision above, a streaming client is the MVP.
-As we have already considered, all network transmissions are viewable though a streaming lens so an explicitly streaming server is not required.
+Because all network transmissions may be viewed though a streaming lens an explicitly streaming server is not required.
-Additionally, whilst http servers capable of streaming are quite common, even if they are not typically programmed as such, I have been unable to find any example of a streaming-capable rest client.
+Additionally, whilst http servers capable of streaming are quite common even if they are not always programmed as such, I have been unable to find any example of a streaming-capable REST client.

 Criteria for success
 --------------------